howdyai/botkit-cms/readme.md

+# Botkit CMS

 This project will serve as a drop-in replacement for users of Botkit Studio.

-## Get Script Content

-This project is designed to be used in conjunction with data exported from a Botkit Studio account.
-To acquire this data file, follow the instructions below:
+## Migrate from Botkit Studio

+If you have existing script content in Botkit Studio, you can migrate to a Botkit CMS instance by using the data export tool.

 * Login to your Botkit Studio account.
-* Navigate to a specific bot, then navigate to that bot's "Scripts" tab.
+* Navigate to a specific bot and find the "Migrate Now" button on the dashboard.
-* Click the "Export" button located in the upper right hand corner of the script list.
-* De-select any scripts you do not want to include
-* Click the "Export ##" button at the bottom of the screen.
 * Click "Download" to download the file, or copy paste the content of the window into a local file named `scripts.json`
+* Use the "Import" tool within Botkit CMS to import the scripts.

 ## Create a replacement API microservice